by Andrea M. Darcy

 Is the question ‘should I quit my job?’ always hovering at the back of your mind?

 There are very good reasons to leave a job.
-These include being harassed or bullied in the workplace, a job that is so stressful it’s affecting your health, and a workplace that is directly opposed to your ethics and personal values.
+These include being harassed or bullied in the workplace, or a job that is so stressful it’s affecting your health.
+And also a workplace that is directly opposed to your ethics and personal values.

 1. Is your job really the thing that is upsetting you?

 You’d be surprised how many people come to counselling to get help in changing their career, only to discover their career isn’t the real problem.
 What they are unhappy about and wanting to change is a relationship or their home life.
-Or, they have a childhood issue or past trauma that leaves them always restless.
+Or, they have a childhood issue or past trauma that leaves them always restless or is making them a difficult employee.

 Focussing on career can be a perfect way to distract ourselves from other, deeper issues.
 Until we deal with those problems properly, there is no ‘perfect job’ out there that can change things.